racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Modeling.md

 ##File Details

 ###Importing Libraries
-You always need to import at least one library, `pymodel`, which is a key component of the PyLabs framework.
+You always need to import at least one library, `pymodel`, which is a key component of the Pylabs framework.
 If you need custom enumerators, you also need to import the BaseEnumeration library.

 [[code]]